ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Alpha-GPC is our top-ranked form of Choline with best absorption bioavailability.
-It outperforms Citicoline based on peer-reviewed absorption research.
+Not sure which to buy?
+Alpha-GPC is our top-ranked form of Choline, and it outperforms Citicoline based on peer-reviewed absorption research.

 Best AbsorptionAbsorption Rating